fudan-zvg/fudan-zvg.github.io/pages/pages-root-folder/index.md

   <br>
   <h3 class="section-title"> Join the Lab </h3>

-  We are currently looking to hire both talented post docs and doctoral students, please contact Professor Zhang <a href="mailto:lizhangfd@fudan.edu.cn">lizhangfd@fudan.edu.cn </a>.
+  We are currently looking to hire talented students, if you are highly creative, have top grades/coding skill and interested in joining our group please do not hesitate to send your CV and transcripts of grades to <a href="mailto:lizhangfd@fudan.edu.cn">lizhangfd@fudan.edu.cn </a>.

 </div>